Butterscotch Browned Butter Chocolate Chip Cookies

 What are chocolate covered caramels and where can I get them?

-They certainly seem like an explosion of flavor in your mouth!
+They certainly seem like a hit of flavor to your mouth!
 And, so perfect if anyone has leftover Rolos after Halloween 😀

 Question about the caramels – you refer to them as ‘toffee’ in the recipe; does that mean I can use Heath Bar bits for this ingredient?